 After quickly putting together a business plan, identifying a location, and traveling to other music stores to see what worked and what didn't, the lease at 81 Lafayette Circle was signed April 1.

-Funded by a home-equity loan, the McCormicks hope to be profitable
+Funded by a home-equity loan, the McCormicks hope to be profitable in three to four years.

 "I knew the economy was really bad, but my personal feeling was that the situation would get better in the next couple of years," said John.
 "And we were expecting the first years of a new business to be tough anyway, so it didn't bother us too much."